-- Introduce the idea.
-"Everyone feels worried sometimes.
-In fact, our anxious feelings can sometimes be useful and important signals that help keep us safe.
-Other times, worries can get out of hand and make us too scared to do the things we need to and want to do.
-Today we are going to make a special thermometer that will help us name the things you're worried about.
-Doing this will help us figure out when you need help with your worries.
-Together we will figure out ways to solve problems and face your fears." - Look at the example.
-"Let's look at this example.
+- Look at the example.
+Look at the example.
 The thermometer goes from 1 to 10.
-This teenager is afraid of frogs!
+This teen is afraid of frogs!
 At the bottom near 1 it says, "seeing a frog," because that's something that makes the teen who made this a little worried.
 At 3 it has "a frog jumping near me" because that makes the teen a little more worried.
-The thermometer keeps going up like that until we get to 10, "holding a frog", the situation that causes this teen to feel the most worried." - List worries.
-"Before you make your thermometer, let's list all of the things you are worried about.
-We don't have to put them in order yet, just name everything you can think of.
-If you like, I can give you suggestions from things you've told me and what I've noticed." - Rate the worries and put them on the thermometer.
-"Great job!
+The thermometer keeps going up like that until we get to 10, "holding a frog", the situation that causes this teen to feel the most worried - List worries.
+Before you make your thermometer, list all of the things you are worried about.
+You don't have to put them in order yet, just name everything you can think of.
+If you like, ask your parent for suggestions based on from things you've told them and what they've noticed. - Rate the worries and put them on the Thermometer.
+Great job!
 Naming all of these things and talking about them is an important step to feeling less worried and anxious.
-Okay, now that we have our whole list, let's see where they go on the thermometer.
-Let's start with the first fear you wrote.
+Okay, now that you have your whole list, it's time to see where they go on the thermometer.
+Start with the first fear you wrote.
 Where would that fit on the thermometer: at the bottom near 1, at the top near 10, or somewhere in the middle?"
-Wait for your teen to name the fear, give it a rating, and put it on the thermometer.
-"That makes sense, great job!
-Let's keep going."
-Move on to the next fear on the list. - Use the Fear Thermometer to plan next steps.
-"We will keep the Fear Thermometer handy as we continue to work through this guide.
-The Fear Thermometer will be a tool to help us understand your worries and pay attention to when you might need help.
-When these worry situations come up, you will use the skills we are going to learn in this guide to help."
-If you notice that your teen has a lot of unrelated, more generalized worries (e.g., if friends like them, midterm exams, spending the night away from home, etc.), you can use Anxiety Skills 2 and 3 (Relaxation Skills and Thinking Traps) to help them learn tools to cope.
-If you notice that your teen has fears of a specific situation or thing (e.g., animals or heights), the other skills in this guide will be very beneficial, but it will be essential to use Anxiety Skill 4 (Facing Your Fears) to help them learn to face their fears instead of avoiding them.
+Keep going!
+Move on to the next fear on the list. - Use your Fear Thermometer to plan next steps.
+Keep your Fear Thermometer handy as you continue to work through this guide.
+The Fear Thermometer will be a tool to help you understand the details of your worries and pay attention to when you might need help.
+When these worry situations come up, you will use the skills you are going to learn in this guide to help.
+If you notice that you have a lot of unrelated, more generalized worries (e.g., if friends like you, thunderstorms, midterm exams, spending the night away from home, etc.), you can use Anxiety Skills 2 and 3 (Relaxation Skills and Thinking Traps) to learn tools to cope.
+If you notice that you have fears of a specific situation or thing (e.g., animals or heights), the other skills in this guide will be very beneficial, but it will be essential to use Anxiety Skill 4 (Facing Your Fears) to help you learn to face your fears instead of avoiding them.